gilangeles/hf_document_classifier/README.md

     ]
 )
 ```
-This is for the abstracting the instantiation and usage of __HuggingFace__ based document classifier.
+This is for abstracting the instantiation and usage of __HuggingFace__ based document classifier.